Vicky Sunohara: Playing career

+She was named the top forward of the tournament in 2005 and her team, the Brampton Thunder, won the national title in 2006.

+At Hockey Canada's 2006 National Championships, she helped Brampton capture their first Abby Hoffman Cup after a 2-1 win over the Montréal Axion.
+Sunohara scored the 2-1 winner late in the second period.

+In 2006-07, she captained Brampton to their first NWHL Cup in the playoffs.
+The Thunder won 4-0 over the Montréal Axion in the playoff final.

 International play

 Sunohara won an Olympic silver medal at the 1998 Winter Olympics in Nagano, Japan.
 She continued with an Olympic gold medal at the 2002 Winter Olympics in Salt Lake City, Utah, and another gold medal at the 2006 Winter Olympics in Turin, Italy.

 Besides the 1998, 2002 and 2006 Winter Olympics, Sunohara represented Canada in numerous international ice hockey competitions.
 She won seven gold medals at the International Ice Hockey Federation (IIHF) World Championships, the first one coming in 1990.
 In total, she won 15 gold medals and 3 silver medals as a member of Canada's national team.

 Sunohara excelled for Team Canada in major tournaments.
 She had 13 points in 16 games during three Olympics, and 41 points in 40 games during eight World Championships.
 Sunohara finished her career with Team Canada with 119 points (56 goals and 62 assists) in 164 games.
 As of 2020, she continued to rank in Canada's all-time top ten for games played, goals, and points.

 Sunohara was inducted into the IIHF Hall of Fame in 2025.